icehouse-ventures/laravel-chartjs-demo/README.md

 ## Getting Started

-To get started with the Laravel Chartjs package demo, clone the repository and follow the setup instructions.
+To get started with the Laravel Chartjs package demo, clone the repository and follow the setup instructions provided in the [Laravel Chart.js User Guide](https://icehouse-ventures.github.io/laravel-chartjs/).
 Explore the various chart examples to learn how to integrate and customize charts in your own Laravel applications.

 ## Contributions